Open theism: Historical development

 Contemporary open theists have named precursors among philosophers to document their assertion that "the open view of the future is not a recent concept," but has a long history.

 The first known post-biblical Christian writings advocating concepts similar to open theism with regard to the issue of foreknowledge are found in the writings of Calcidius, a 4th-century interpreter of Plato.
-It was affirmed in the 16th century by Socinus, and in the early 18th century by Samuel Fancourt and by Andrew Ramsay (an important figure in Methodism).
+It was affirmed in the 16th century by Socinus, and in the early 18th century by Samuel Fancourt and Andrew Michael Ramsay.
 In the 19th century several theologians wrote in defense of this idea, including Isaak August Dorner, Gustav Fechner, Otto Pfleiderer, Jules Lequier, Adam Clarke, Billy Hibbard, Joel Hayes, T.W.
 Brents, and Lorenzo D. McCabe.
 Contributions to this defense increased as the century drew to a close.
 (Note: Retrospective lists of (approximately) open theists: